liammclennan/create-react-app-router-redux-ts/README.md

+I've extended create-react-app with routing (react-router), redux, typescript and bootstrap.

+See pages/README.md for details on how to add pages.

+See pages/AboutPage.test.ts for an example of testing a page component, including mocking an AJAX request.

+This project was bootstrapped with Create React App.

+Below you will find some information on how to perform common tasks.
+You can find the most recent version of this guide here.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>